cfw-guide/cemu.cfw.guide/_pages/en_US/transferring-save-data.md

   - This will make your old save data inaccessible until you rename it back
 1. Copy over your `8000000X` folder and rename it to `80000001` if it is not named that already

 The game should now boot with your save data installed.
-If it doesn't check your account settings and make sure you are using the default Cemu user `80000001`.
+If it doesn't, check your account settings and make sure you are using the default Cemu user `80000001`.

 If you want to enable online multiplayer and play with people across the world on Nintendo servers, proceed to our online play guide.